 Finn stared at him.
 Seriously?
-He wasn’t exactly used to being told by a guy to buy him a beer.
+He wasn’t exactly used to being told to buy a guy a beer.
 No. That kind of shit didn’t fly.
-“I wasn’t planning on it and I don’t recall asking you if I could buy you one.”
+“I wasn’t planning on it, and I don’t recall asking you if I could buy you one.”

 Cody let out a dry laugh.
-“You didn’t have to ask me if you could.
+“You didn’t have to ask me if you can.
 Every man here wants to buy me a beer and more.”